 The current physician shortage in Nova Scotia and other Atlantic provinces has been felt by many.
 Due to the current number of aging physicians, the province of Nova Scotia has forecasted that it will need to recruit over 1,000 physicians during the next 10 years.
 The current shortage can have major impacts on individuals involved in motor vehicle accidents or suffering from a sudden illness.

-When an individual is involved in a motor vehicle accident and seeking compensation, they have a duty to mitigate their injuries; however, the current state of our healthcare can complicate this.
+When an individual is involved in a motor vehicle accident and seeking compensation, they have a duty to mitigate their injuries.
+This means complying with a physician’s treatment recommendations.
+However, the current state of our healthcare can complicate this.
 Extended wait lines in emergency care or free clinics cause added stress and uncertainty.
 Luckily, the world of technology has developed a possible solution.

 Maple is a new Canadian-based app that allows patients to instantly connect with a licensed family or emergency medical practitioner within Canada for medical care over a phone, tablet, or computer.
 These doctors are permitted to provide patients with medical notes for short absences from work, as well as for treatment sessions with chiropractors or registered massage therapists.